 How to Draw a Cross-Section from a Topographic Map

 As I pulled up the course maps for December in Alabama, I noticed that they were unlike any course map I’ve seen over the years.
 There are topographic lines on the map!
-For once, you can look at the map and see where the hills and valleys are on the cross country course.
+For once, you can look at the map and see where the hills and valleys are on the cross-country course.
 The first thing I thought to do was to make a cross-section of my daughter’s course map to see if it was flat or hilly.
-We live in coastal South Carolina so running hills can be tough on our athletes.
-When I mentioned making the cross-section, my daughter said, “you are the only person who would think to make a cross-section of a cross country course.”
-Really?
-Certainly, there is at least one other geologist parent attending that meet who whipped up a quick cross-section.
+We lived in coastal South Carolina so running hills can be tough on our athletes.
+When I mentioned making the cross-section, my daughter said, “You are the only person who would think to make a cross-section of a cross-country course.” Really?
+Certainly, there is at least one other geologist parent attending the meet who whipped up a quick cross-section.
 Much to our delight, her 3K course looks relatively flat.
 Yippie!

 There are three basic steps to making the cross-section once you have your map.